kemsky/creality-k1-max-xy-rails-mod/README.md

    There is one benefit - you probably will have print area unchanged.

-2. Rail mounted on 20x10 pipe or 20x5 carbon + 20x5 aluminium boards - use [toolhead_20x10.stl](/models/toolhead_20x10.stl)
+2. Rail mounted on 20x10 pipe or 20x5 carbon + 20x5 aluminium sheets - use [toolhead_20x10.stl](/models/toolhead_20x10.stl)

    Print area will be reduced to 284 mm (Y axis).